 Administrators of a parent zone can delegate authority of a child zone to another set of name servers.

-Because it is not possible for a single DNS server to hold the DNS information for every zone in the namespace, DNS allows for delegation.
+Because it isn't possible for a single DNS server to hold the DNS information for every zone in the namespace, DNS allows for delegation.
 Delegation allows the administrators of a parent zone to delegate authority of a child zone to another set of name servers.

 A common example of delegation is the relationship between the Top Level Domains (TLDs), such as .com, and second level domains on the Internet.
 The .com DNS servers delegate authority for their child zones to the servers hosting the child zones.
 Another example is the delegation of subzones within an organization so that zones can be maintained by different business units or divisions.